 Although there’s no YouTube event with Hearthstone drops at this moment, it’s a good idea to keep your accounts connected as well, because events that offer drops on YouTube happen pretty often.

 It’s as simple as the process for Twitch — but again, if you use a Battle.net Authenticator, keep it in hand.

 - Login to your YouTube account.
 Keep in mind that only personal accounts are eligible to be linked with external apps, so if you’re using a brand account, you’re going to need to switch to a personal one.

 - Click your icon on the top-right corner, and then go to Settings -> Connected Apps -> Account Sharing.

 - On that panel, you should find the Battle.net icon.
 Link your Battle.net account from that icon — you might be prompted to check your Authenticator if you’re using that security measure, so have your phone ready.

 - Watch the streams.

-Keep in mind that after watching the events, packs can still take up to 48 hours to be granted to your Battle.net account.
-If you’re still having trouble getting your packs even after those 48 hours, refer to the official FAQ / Help page.
+Keep in mind that after watching the events, drops can still take up to 48 hours to be granted to your Battle.net account.
+If you’re still having trouble getting your drops even after those 48 hours, refer to the official FAQ / Help page.